Xanlıqlar, Nakhchivan

 Xanlıqlar (also, Khanlyglar) is a village and municipality in the Sharur District of Nakhchivan, Azerbaijan.
 It is located 8 km in the south-east from the district center, on the Sharur plain.
 Its population is busy with vine-growing and animal husbandry.
-There is a grape processing factory, secondary school, club, library and a medical center in the village.
-It has a population of 2,091.
-There exist a sanctuary named "Imamzade" in the village.
+The village has a grape processing factory, secondary school, club, library and a medical center.
+It has a population of 2,091, and there is a sanctuary called "Imamzade" in the village.

 Etymology

-The settlement was so named because it has been built in the property territory named Khanlyg (Khanate) which belonged to the Nakhchivan Khans.
+The settlement was so named Xanlıq because it was built on the property territory named Khanlyg (Khanate), which belonged to the Nakhchivan Khans.